videokojot/EFCore.BulkExtensions.MIT/README.md

 ## This is MIT fork of [EFCore.BulkExtensions](https://github.com/borisdj/EFCore.BulkExtensions).
 ### Why?
-Original project changed it's license to dual license (commercial and free only under certain conditions).
+Original project changed its license to dual license (commercial and free only under certain conditions).
 This fork is distributed under MIT license.
 ### When?
 I forked the project at commit [5bf938a422](https://github.com/borisdj/EFCore.BulkExtensions/tree/5bf938a422bf9f9cee2cdfa8c341559b391efec9) from _18.01.2023_.
 This is the last version with the MIT license.
 ### Why choose this fork instead of original version?
 - You need MIT version (obviously).
 - You care about **SetOutputIdentity**.
-In fork I fixed multiple bugs around setting output identity and added tests for it.
+In this fork I fixed multiple bugs around setting output identity and added tests for it.
 - This fork fixes issues not fixed in original:
   - [Fix Insert New Only](https://github.com/videokojot/EFCore.BulkExtensions.MIT/issues/45)
   - [Fix Output Identity not set when column is null](https://github.com/videokojot/EFCore.BulkExtensions.MIT/issues/46)